 The cornea helps a person focus light and form images through the retina.
 This normal process is called refraction, but when the cornea is not perfectly aligned in the eye, it distorts the image and creates issues like distortion or blurriness to occur.
 Depending on the cornea’s imperfect shape, it will cause refractive errors that cause objects to appear closer or far away.

 Blurry vision is defined as eyesight that is unfocused or unclear.
 There are lots of reasons a person can experience blurry vision, but the most likely cause is refractive errors or presbyopia, which are easy to correct with a visit to a local ophthalmologist.
-That said, it’s not something you should put off as blurry vision could be a sign of an underlying medical issue needs attention.
+That said, it’s not something you should put off as blurry vision could be a sign of an underlying medical issue that needs attention.

 You also may experience blurry vision in one eye or both because of a fluctuation in vision.